 Coral Reef Initiative - NRCS will help producers reduce nonpoint source pollutants (nutrients, sediment, or pesticides) in impaired watersheds, reducing groundwater contamination, and conserving ground and surface water resources.
 (Comprehensive Nutrient Management and Integrated Pest Management Plans).

 National Water Quality Initiative - The Water Quality Initiative is a focused approach to help landowners in priority watersheds to apply selected conservation practices to reduce the flow of sediment, nutrients and other pollutants in runoff into impaired waterways.
-The priority watershed in the Caribbean Area for FY 2012 and 2013 is the Añasco River Watershed.
-For FY 2014, the Río Guanajibo Watershed has been added to NWQI.
+The priority watershed in the Caribbean Area for FY 2012 and 2013 was the Añasco River Watershed.
+For FY 2014, the Río Guanajibo Watershed was added to NWQI.

 South Aquifer Initiative - The South Aquifer Watershed Project in Juana Diaz and Santa Isabel, PR, was initiated in 2005 to address a critical decline of the water table and salt water intrusion into the aquifer.
 The project aims to protect, preserve and improve the quality and quantity of agricultural resources in the watershed.
 It currently includes water management projects in Santa Isabel, Coloso Valley and Guánica.

 Caribbean Area Resource Concerns